 3. Network Security Engineer

-Network security engineers are mainly responsible for retaining a private network’s security by designing, creating, enhancing, and checking network systems.
+Network security engineers are mainly responsible for maintaining a private network’s security by designing, creating, enhancing, and checking network systems.
 They constantly troubleshoot methods to enhance network productivity and protect data from bugs and infringements.
 Their job serves to supervise existing risks and to get rid of these risks.

 Get 100% Hike!